Iswarya-Singaram/Iswarya-Singaram/README.md

 ### ⚡ About Me

-- 🎓 B.Tech in Electronics and Communication Engineering @ Chennai Institute of Technology
+- 🎓 B.E in Electronics and Communication Engineering @ Chennai Institute of Technology
 - 🚁 Currently working in **Team Asunama**, CIT’s Autonomous Drone Development Team
 - 🔬 Passionate about **Electronics Design**, **Embedded Systems**, **PCB Development**, and **VLSI**